Psalm 123 – Looking to the LORD for Mercy in Affliction

 a.
 With the scorn of those who are at ease: This scorn is never easy to bear, but it is especially painful when it comes from those who seem to be at ease, who seem to have few problems or difficulties in life.

 i.
 “This had become the chief thought of their minds, the peculiar sorrow of their hearts.
 Excluding all other feelings, a sense of scorn monopolized the soul and made it unutterably wretched.”
 (Spurgeon)

 ii.
 “The reason people ridicule what they oppose, aside from it being so easy, is that it is demoralizing and frequently effective.
 It is effective because it strikes at the hidden insecurities or weaknesses that almost everybody has.”
 (Boice)

 iii.
 “The injurious effect of freedom from affliction is singularly evident here.
 Place a man perfectly at ease and he derides the suffering godly, and becomes himself proud in heart and conduct.”
 (Spurgeon)

 b.
-With the contempt of the proud: This made the contempt heaped on the Psalmist even worse – knowing it came from the proud and arrogant.
-Yet he was satisfied to leave the matter here, waiting for God’s mercy.
+With the contempt of the proud: This made the contempt heaped on the psalmist even worse – knowing it came from the proud and arrogant.
+Yet the psalmist was satisfied to wait for God’s mercy.

 i.
 “The proud think so much of themselves that they must needs think all the less of those who are better than themselves.
 Pride is both contemptible and contemptuous.”
 (Spurgeon)